apache/druid/docs/ingestion/native-batch-input-source.md

 |httpAuthenticationPassword|PasswordProvider to use with specified URIs.
 Can be optionally used if the URIs specified in the spec require a Basic Authentication Header.|None|no|

 You can only use protocols listed in the `druid.ingestion.http.allowedProtocols` property as HTTP input sources.
 The `http` and `https` protocols are allowed by default.
-See [HTTP input source security configuration](../configuration/index.md#http-input-source) for more details.
+See [Ingestion security configuration](../configuration/index.md#ingestion-security-configuration) for more details.

 ## Inline Input Source